 We may receive a commission for purchases made by using the affiliate/partner links in this post at no additional cost to you.
 Thank you for helping to support our podcast!

 I must start this article with a warning, my spooky-loving fiends.
-Because I am about to tell you the history of the building now known as the haunted LaLaurie Mansion.
-Even though I know we all love everything dreadful and dark, this particular tale is truly horrifying, disturbing and downright shocking, so proceed with caution.
+Because I am about to tell you tales of the history of the haunted home now known as the LaLaurie Mansion.
+Even though I know we all love everything dreadful and dark, tales of this particular house are truly horrifying, disturbing and downright shocking, so proceed with caution.

-The Lalaurie Mansion is widely known for being one of the most haunted buildings in the French Quarter of New Orleans.
-Built in 1832, this grandiose mansion on Royal Street is an eye-catching baroque beauty complete with intricate wrought-iron balconies.
-This impressive home, still one of the largest in the French Quarter, belonged to Delphine and Louis Lalaurie.
-Louis was Delphine’s third husband; she was already twice widowed when they met.
-After having a child out of wedlock, the two married in 1828.
+This impressive house, still one of the largest in the French Quarter, belonged to Delphine and her third husband, Dr. Louis LaLaurie.
+Yes, this was Delphine’s third marriage; she was already twice widowed when she met Leonard Louis Nicolas LaLaurie.
+After Delphine gave birth to a child out of wedlock, the two married in 1828.
 According to those close to the couple, the marriage was not a happy one.
-Unhappy marriage aside, after moving into their magnificent mansion, the pair gained a reputation for the lavish soirees they liked to throw.

 The reconstructed LaLaurie Mansion as it stands today.